Jokemon-coder/HotelliSystem2/README.md

 ## Introduction and summary
 <p>
-  I made this little project during my education and it's a hotel management system that utilizes a database in MySQL.
+  I made this little project during my education and it's a hotel management system made with Winforms and C# that utilizes a database with MySQL.
 It contains a login form from which it opens into the actual program.
 In the program there are:

   - A login form